hrevert/HtImgModule/docs/Image Path Resolver.md

 ## Creating Custom Image Path Resolvers
 At some cases, it is not so easy to resolve image from only the above resolvers and you may want to create your own resolver.

-First you want to create resolver class.
+First you need to create resolver class.

 ```php
 namespace Application\Imagine\Resolver;